-Are you a medical writer or journalist who wants to better understand health research?
+Are you a journalist or medical writer who wants to better understand health research?
 Would you like to attend a free Workshop that will provide training as well as potential copy on groundbreaking new research on treatments for cancer, heart disease, asthma, diabetes, and mental illness?

 Research aimed at improving treatments and prevention can be complex, and new research showing promising results can generate inflated claims and unrealistic hopes.
 The media plays a key role in cutting through the hype and translating the complexities, ensuring that news about important research reaches and is understood by those who would most benefit.